Jtoosh/chess/notes.md

 When an exception is never caught, a *stack trace* is given.
 This is a list of all the methods that were called up to the point of the exception being thrown.
 Most exception classes also have a `.printStackTrace()` method that will print the stack trace to the console.
 Along this vein, the Object class has useful methods that can throw exceptions, such as `.requireNonNull()`.
 If you see that this method is the latest on a stack trace before an exception, you can much more easily detect the bug.
 It also can take a message string as an optional 2nd parameter.
 Some alternatives to these methods can be useful too, such as `.requireNotNullElse()`. which allow the developer to supply an alternative value to be used if the first value is `null`.

 ## Class Notes

+## Project Notes

+### Phase 0 Notes

+- As I worked on this phase, I realized I had to pause fairly frequently and think about how to design the classes and methods.
+I've had to do that in past classes, but not as much and not as early.
+I think this is a good part of this class being a stepping stone for me.
+- In Java, the equivalent of dictionaries are `Maps`. `Map` in Java is an interface though, but its most common implementing class is `HashMap`.
+The methods used are a bit different than other languages, but still fairly intuitive. `put()` is to add, `get()` is to access, and `remove()` is to delete.
+All of these three take in a key as parameters.
+There is also the `.clear()` method and the `.size()` method.
+For iterating through a `HashMap`, use `.keyset()` to access the keys, and `values()` to access the values.